Timescales and necessary conditions for hydrodynamization in one-dimensional Bose gases: Introduction

+To see how a nearly integrable system can give insights into nonintegrable system dynamics, it is useful to start with a very high level view of dynamics in quantum systems.
+The time-evolving wave function $\Psi(\textbf{q}, t)$ describing an isolated quantum system can be written as

+where $\textbf{q}$ includes the positions of all the particles, $\psi_j(\textbf{q})$ are the energy eigenfunctions with eigenenergies $E_j$, and the (time independent) $c_j$ are the overlaps of the initial state with $\psi_j(\textbf{q})$.
+Unitary dynamics is the result of the relative evolution of the phases $E_j t/\hbar$ between the energy eigenfunctions.
+Equation~\eqref{eq:Bohr} contains all the system's dynamical information but it is not useful for large, generic interacting quantum systems, where none of its elements can be calculated.
+Without explicit calculations, the equation generally provides no way to extract the timescales of processes such as hydrodynamization and local prethermalization.

-It is axiomatic in quantum mechanics that the unitary dynamics of a quantum state proceeds due to the relative evolution of the Bohr factors of the unchanging occupied eigenstates~\cite{sakurai_20}.
-However, it is usually hard to get insight into the way any particular system evolves based on this high level view.
-Nearly integrable many-body systems are special cases in this regard, since they can be fully characterized in terms of very long lived quasiparticles that arise from interactions among particles.
-The momenta of these quasiparticles are known as rapidities, the distribution of which fully characterizes equilibrium states~\cite{korepin_bogoliubov_book_93}.
-Rapidity distributions can be calculated in experimentally relevant models and they can be measured in 1D gases~\cite{wilson_malvania_20, li_zhang_23}.
-In nearly integrable systems, consideration of the Bohr factors associated with quasiparticle states provides deep and surprisingly generic insights into the dynamics that follow a quantum quench.
+Nearly integrable many-body systems, however, are special in this regard.
+They can be characterized in terms of very long lived quasiparticles that arise from interactions among particles.
+The momenta of these quasiparticles are known as rapidities $\theta$, the distribution of which fully characterizes equilibrium states in the integrable limit~\cite{korepin_bogoliubov_book_93}.
+Rapidity distributions, $f(\theta)$, can be calculated in experimentally relevant models and can be measured in 1D gases~\cite{wilson_malvania_20, malvania_zhang_21, li_zhang_23, yang2023phantom}.
+Consideration of the relative evolution of the phases associated with quasiparticle states allows one to identify important out-of-equilibrium features, including the timescales associated with hydrodynamization and local prethermalization.
+Notably, such features can be identified even when exact calculations are out of reach.
+We conjectured in Ref.~\cite{le2023observation} that, shortly after high-energy quenches, far-from-integrable quantum systems admit a similar description that incorporates interactions into quasiparticles, with the distinction that they are short-lived and likely hard to calculate.
+But since the hydrodynamization epoch is so short, quasiparticles are not expected to decay in that time.
+We therefore expect that the expanded understanding of hydrodynamization we develop here from consideration of nearly integrable 1D gases can be applied to generic interacting quantum systems, as we do here for relativistic heavy-ion collisions.

-The quasiparticle description provides the foundation for understanding ``hydrodynamization'' in nearly integrable gases of ultracold atoms in one dimension (1D)~\cite{le2023observation}.
-The term hydrodynamization was first introduced to describe the notably short period of time after the start of a relativistic heavy ion collision before hydrodynamics can be used to describe the time evolution of the system~\cite{prethermalization, Spalinksy_2015, Florkowski_2018, busza_18, schlichting_2019, Schenke_2021, RevModPhys_2021}.
-A characteristic feature of hydrodynamization is that energy gets redistributed among momentum modes that span the many-body system.
-Local thermalization, in contrast, involves redistribution among nearby momentum modes.
-The extent to which the two processes are temporally distinct depends on the details of the system and the quench, but it is generally the case that hydrodynamization runs its course before local thermalization is complete.